 In 1989, Avi co-edited a groundbreaking anthology, Twice Blessed: On Being Lesbian or Gay and Jewish.
 He has been highly involved as a writer, speaker, and organizer with efforts to address GLBT and HIV/AIDS issues in religious communities and was a founding board member of the AIDS National Interfaith Network.
 In 1995, he was honored with KQED-TV's Community Hero Award.

 Avi was a longtime board member of the organization currently known as Bend the Arc: A Jewish Partnership for Justice and has served on many other boards of directors and planning and advisory bodies for agencies, foundations, and communities.
 In 2008, Avi was awarded an honorary doctorate of Jewish communal service by Hebrew Union College, recognizing his more than twenty-five years of leadership in the Jewish community.

 Libby has been with JFCS/East Bay since April 2000.
-In addition to her operations responsibilities, she writes grant proposals and grant reports to agency funders.
-Libby has worked in nonprofit and education for more than twenty-five years.
+She has worked in nonprofit and education for more than twenty-five years.
 She was the director of Turning Point Career Center at the University YWCA in Berkeley, and the director of career services and the director of human resources at Holy Names College in Oakland.
 Libby has a B.A. in social welfare from UC Berkeley, and an M.S. in career counseling and a human resources management certificate from Cal State Hayward.

 Glen has been with JFCS/East Bay since early 2006.
 His professional career spans twenty-five years, sixteen of which with nonprofit organizations as financial controller or finance director.
 He has also worked in accounting firms, providing tax, auditing, and consulting services.
 He received his bachelor's degree in accounting from California State University Sacramento.
 He has been a licensed CPA since 1986.